mikaelbotassi/angular-currency-exchange/README.md

 The `services/` folder contains services for business logic.
 This helps maintain separation of concerns and makes the code more modular.

+## Running unit tests
+A good way to analyze what components and services should do is to check the unit tests.
+Use the command:
+`ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.